 Adidas has been the long-time sports equipment supplier to Gareth Bale.
-The Wales men’s national team’s captain also holds deals with Nissan, Lucozade, BT Sport and has been a cover star for EA Sports’ FIFA series and that for Konami’s Pro Evo Soccer for its Euro 2016 content in the past.
+The Wales men’s national team’s captain also holds deals with Nissan, Lucozade, BT Sport and has been a cover star for EA Sports’ FIFA series and that for Konami’s Pro Evo Soccer (now eFootball) for its Euro 2016 content in the past.
 He also earns reportedly north of £135,000 for a sponsored post on Instagram.

 Also Read – TOP 10 GOALKEEPERS IN THE WORLD RIGHT NOW